seL4/sel4-tutorials/tutorials/camkes-vm-linux/camkes-vm-linux.md

 /*-- endfilter -*/
 ```
 Now update our the VM apps `CMakeLists.txt` file to add the new init script to the
 overlay.
-After our call to `AddExternalProjFilesToOverlay` for the poke module add the following:
+After our call to `AddExternalProjFilesToOverlay` and before `AddOverlayDirToRootfs` for the poke module add the following:

 ```cmake
 /*-- filter TaskContent("vm-cmake-poke", TaskContentType.COMPLETED, subtask='init_overlay', completion='buildroot login') -*/